What is overloading my API?

 63661x system:serviceaccount:openshift-apiserver:openshift-apiserver-sa

-One of those sticks out a lot, but let’s first take a look at our top 3 resources.
+One of those sticks out, but let’s first take a look at our top 3 resources.
 For this we can use the --resource= flag, in addition to --by= and -o top to down on a specific resource.

 Click to show some details if you need a hint